In this blog we will concentrate on the two types of mixes that utilise cement to bind other components together, to make a robust building material.

-Mortar is made of cement and sand – it’s not as strong as concrete, but is usually used as a glue-type material – sticking down paving flags for patio projects, for example.
+Mortar is made of cement and sand – it’s not as strong as concrete, but is usually used as a glue-type material – sticking down paving flags for patios, for example.

 How to mix cement to make a mortar or concrete mix

 Cement mixing is a great DIY skill to master and can be applied to a huge range of outdoor building projects around your home.

 With the correct tools, materials, safety equipment and a bit of elbow grease, you can make your own mortar or concrete mix – ready to use for your next job.

 For most household jobs you can mix the cement yourself.
 If you’re looking at a bigger area or a more complicated project, it might be worth getting a concrete mixer.